immrdg/ActionsInActions/README.md

 - Log level configuration
 - Optional tagging

+### Secrets Management
+- Demonstration of using repository secrets
+- Using the built-in GITHUB_TOKEN secret
+- Example of custom repository secrets
+- Proper masking of sensitive information in logs
+- Creating environment files with secrets

 To run this workflow manually, go to the Actions tab and select "Enhanced Workflow" from the list of workflows.